-In recent years Canberra’s urbanisation has been the core driver pushing the commercial real estate sector forward.
-With new developments rising across the region, the nature of commercial property itself has also changed.
+In recent years, Canberra’s urbanisation has been the core driver pushing the commercial real estate sector forward.
+With new developments emerging across the region, the nature of commercial property itself has also changed.

 Gone are the days of simply providing a place to work or shop.
-Today’s precincts are masterfully mixed developments that unite all corners of real estate sector.
-Increased accessibility, shared spaces, and digital connectivity are changing the face of local commercial property.
+Today’s precincts are masterfully mixed developments that unite all corners of the real estate sector.
+Increased accessibility, shared spaces and digital connectivity are changing the face of local commercial property.

 If you are seeking the services of a commercial real estate agent, you have come to the right place.
 Read on below for our pick of Canberra’s best.

 What makes a great commercial real estate agent?